wanling0000/gsoc-2025-report-jabref/GSoC 2025 - Git Support for JabRef.md

 - Most importantly, I experienced real open-source collaboration: submitting pull requests, receiving and responding to reviews, and communicating with mentors and maintainers.
 Being part of open-source community also allowed me to connect with people I would never have crossed paths with in real life, which I found surprising.

-I sincerely thank my GSoC mentors [@koppor](), [@subhramit](https://github.com/subhramit), [@InAnYan](https://github.com/InAnYan) [@calixtus](https://github.com/calixtus),[@Siedlerchr](https://github.com/Siedlerchr) for their patience, support, and guidance throughout the project.
+I sincerely thank my GSoC mentors [@koppor](https://github.com/koppor), [@subhramit](https://github.com/subhramit), [@InAnYan](https://github.com/InAnYan), [@calixtus](https://github.com/calixtus), [@Siedlerchr](https://github.com/Siedlerchr) for their patience, support, and guidance throughout the project.
 They not only helped me overcome technical challenges but also taught me valuable lessons in project management, code quality, and open-source contribution.